-5. Commitments
+6. Commitments

-As at April 30, 2019, the Organization was committed to an operating lease on certain equipment that provides for minimum lease payments in the following amount:
+As at April 30, 2020, the Organization was committed to an operating lease on certain equipment that provides for minimum lease payments of \$906 in 2021.

-6. Budget
+7. Budget

 The budget amounts presented in these financial statements are unaudited and are not considered necessary for a fair presentation of the financial position or the results of operations of the Organization.
 They are provided solely for information purposes.